 Connect to Vantage using JDBC

-This quick start demonstrates how to connect to Teradata Vantage using JDBC.
-We will go through a sample JDBC project.
-The entire project is published in GitHub at https://github.com/Teradata/jdbc-sample-app.
+This how-to demonstrates how to connect to Teradata Vantage using JDBC using a sample Java application: https://github.com/Teradata/jdbc-sample-app.

 Add the Teradata JDBC driver as a dependency to your Maven POM XML file:

 This step assumes that your Vantage database is available on